-The term 'AAA Rating' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'AAA Rating' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 AAA Rating refers to the maximum potential credit rating that a credit ratings bureau can award to an issuing entity’s bonds.
 Such a credit rating represents a superb level of creditworthiness.
 It means that the issuing entity is easily capable of meeting its various financial obligations.
 The three major ratings agencies of Moody’s, Standard & Poor’s, and Fitch Ratings all utilize the AAA as their top credit rating which designates those bonds and issuers which have the highest possible level of credit quality.

 It is not possible to completely eliminate the potential risk of a credit default from a bond issuer.
 Yet those entities which possess AAA rated bonds are believed to have the least possible chance of defaulting on their interest payments or principal repayments.
 Because of this, such bonds provide their investors with the smallest possible yields of any bonds that possess the same dates of maturity.

 Thanks to the Global Financial Crisis of 2008, many companies and countries lost their coveted AAA rating.
 In fact, by the middle of 2009, there were only four remaining firms out of the entire list of S&P 500 companies that still held their treasured AAA rated credit.
 The story was the same with the gold standard credit rated nations of the world as well.